 As part of their mathematical development children will practise counting, sorting, matching, creating patterns, making connections, recognising relationships and problem solving.
-Mathematical understanding will be developed through stories, songs, games and imaginative play, so that children enjoy using and experimenting with numbers.
-By the end of the EYFS it is expected that children will be able to count reliably to 20, placing the numbers in order and naming one more or one less than a number.
+Mathematical understanding will be developed through stories, songs, games and imaginative play, so that children enjoy using and experimenting placing the numbers in order and naming one more or one less than a number.
 They will develop their ability to solve problems and add and subtract numbers.
-Also, they should be able to use everyday language to talk about time, money, distance and other names.
+Also, they should be able to use everyday language to talk about time, money, distance and other measures and should be able to create and describe patterns.